 To understand health and disease today, we need new thinking and novel science —the kind we create when scientific disciplines work together.
 That is why this department has put forward a bold vision in population science: a single academic home for biostatistics, epidemiology and informatics.

 The faculty members of our Biostatistics, Epidemiology and Informatics Divisions discover, implement and disseminate novel methods in the three disciplines; the Epidemiology Division also embraces a broad array of clinical specialties.
 We are one of the nation’s only school-of-medicine departments that span such breadth.
 And we are the largest basic-science department within the highly rated Perelman School of Medicine (PSOM).

 The recent addition of informatics—which became part of our name in early 2017—speaks to our current moment.
 Managing disease is now the concern of a global community.
 New tools uncover detailed knowledge about the complete set of genomic and cellular processes, while electronic health records offer us ever richer, more complex and more accessible data.
-And the ways we can analyze this new information have grown explosively.
+The ways we can analyze this new information have grown explosively.